Top 20 HR challenges in 2026 and how to solve them

 3. Manager blind spots

-Only 15% of employees are regularly recognized by their manager — and when that goes, everything else goes with it.
+Only 15% of employees are regularly recognized by their manager.

 Fix it: Train managers to lead with recognition.
 It’s not just a nice-to-have — it’s leadership 101.